enso-org/enso/doc/design/type-system/types.md

 - Dependent types at runtime compared with dynamics.

+- Encoding of strictness in the type system.

 IO, State, Exception (not ! error)

 - Dependent types as constructing proofs through combining types.
 Combining types provides evidence which can be discharged to create a proof.
 A value can then only be constructed by discharging a proof.

-# Dependency and Luna
+# Dependency and Enso
-The ability to evaluate arbitrary functions on the type level inherently makes Luna a dependently typed language, as arbitrary values can appear in types.
+The ability to evaluate arbitrary functions on the type level inherently makes Enso a dependently typed language, as arbitrary values can appear in types.

 - The initial implementation will provide this facilities, but no system for automating the proof steps (c.f. f-star), or interactive theorem proving.
-- While this allows people to express safety guarantees in the type system, it is a natural consequence of Luna's design.
+- While this allows people to express safety guarantees in the type system, it is a natural consequence of Enso's design.

 # Steps